17 Best Palaces in Rome

 Palazzo Merulana|©Bruno Brunelli

-Buy tickets for Palazzo Merulana
+Buy tickets for the Palazzo Merulana

-6. Understand the history of Christianity at the Lateran Palace
+6. Palace of the Lateran

-7. Visit Palazzo Corsini
+7. Palazzo Corsini

 Palazzo Corsini| ©Kent Wang